aws-samples/serverless-samples/owasp-api-security-controls-demo/rewards/README.md

 ### Retrieving order and user details

 The AppSync API allows listing orders with a Query as shown in the top left of the diagram above.
-API is locked with the Cognito user pool created for the [Order service](../order/README.md).
+API is locked with the Cognito user pool created for the [Order service](../order/README.md). **This mitigates for broken authentication risk**.

 The query combines data from two sources.
 It gets order details from the Orders DynamoDB table using native DynamoDB resolver (top right of diagram above).
 It gets user details from Cognito using a Lambda function as resolver (bottom right of diagram above).
 The Lambda function receives the username from the Orders data and invokes the [`AdminGetUser`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminGetUser.html) API to get user full name and email attributes.

+Only authenticated Cognito users belonging to `Marketing` or `Datascience` groups can run queries. **This mitigates for broken function level authorization risk**.

+Field level Cognito directive for User restricts access to user PII data to marketing team only. **This mitigates for broken object property level authorization risk**.

 ## Testing controls